-In 1979, Earnhardt captured NASCAR’s Rookie of the Year title; the following campaign, he earned his first Cup Series championship.
+In 1979, Earnhardt captured NASCAR’s Rookie of the Year title.
+The following campaign, he earned his first Cup Series championship.
 By the time of his tragic death, the Intimidator had won 76 races and a total of seven Cup Series crowns.
-He had also grown into one of the de facto faces of auto racing; whether you loved him or hated him, just about everyone knew all about the Intimidator.
+He had also become one of the de facto faces of auto racing.
+Whether you loved him or hated him, just about everyone knew all about the Intimidator.

 A creepy conversation with Dale Jarrett foreshadowed tragedy

 In the months leading up to his untimely death, Dale Earnhardt didn’t hide his dislike of the HANS (head and neck support) device.
 The Intimidator, for better or worse, was a man who did things his own way.
 His way, in this case, meant wearing his normal safety gear instead of the uncomfortable and restrictive alternative.

 Days before the 2001 Daytona 500, Earnhardt sat down with Dale Jarrett and enjoyed a few beers.
 The Intimidator apparently asked quite a few questions about the HANS device, including one that, in retrospect, seems uncomfortably prophetic.